-I réally fell in love with her when this song came out.
+I réally fell in love with her when this song ‘Oh‘, featuring Ludacris, came out.

 That southern style, the heavy bass, her dance moves, the sexy but ‘never not classy’ attitude and Ludacris spitting those lyrics, man….
 I remember blasting this song out loud and dancing to it in my bathroom, because I never heard the song play at the parties I went to.
 I know that song by heart (yes also Ludacris his lyrics ) and I played this remix a gazillion times.
 This track made me acquainted with music coming from Atlanta and I never stopped loving ‘the southern’ element in music, even though it was considered a bit ‘ratchet’.
 Back then, it was more the Neptunes, Jay-Z, Ashanti & J-Lo ruling the few clubs that played that type of music in Belgium.

-The 3rd single of her Grammy nominated and certified triple platinum GOODIES album was a huge hit in the clubs, and it looks like that ‘Ciara meets Missy Elliot’ collaboration was a match made in heaven.
+The 3rd single of her Grammy nominated and certified triple platinum GOODIES album ‘1, 2 Step’ was a huge hit in the clubs, and it looks like that ‘Ciara meets Missy Elliot’ collaboration was a match made in heaven.

 From her second album in 2006 called CIARA: THE EVOLUTION, ‘Get Up‘ was the first single that was released, a track that was also featured on the STEP UP movie soundtrack.
 You know, that dance movie starring Channing Tatum(mmm)

 After touring as a headliner in the States and some supported tours with Chris Brown and Rihanna, Ciara came back in 2009 with her third studio album called FANTASY RIDE.
-Personal highlight from that album was, of course, this track featuring Justin Timberlake.
+Personal highlight from that album was, of course, the track ‘Love Sex Magic‘ featuring Justin Timberlake.

-Her 4th studio album BASIC INSTINCT wasn’t a huge success, but this song and steaming hot video was definitely a hit in the clubs.
+Her 4th studio album BASIC INSTINCT wasn’t a huge success, but the song ‘RIDE‘ and it’s steaming hot video was definitely a hit in the clubs.
 Ciara never disappoints when it comes to showing off her serious dance skills in combination with a good portion of sexual appeal.
 The video got banned on BET because of it.
-So… job well done I think.
+So… job well done I think. 🙂

 After some trials and tribulations with her former label, Ciara signed with a new label and is finally back on track with her 5th studio album called ONE WOMAN ARMY.